Effective Reasoning Chains Reduce Intrinsic Dimensionality: Related Work

-\paragraph{Evaluation and Analysis of Reasoning.} Recent work has aimed to disentangle the factors driving the efficacy of Chain-of-Thought (CoT) reasoning, revealing that performance gains are highly task-dependent -- often providing limited benefits for knowledge-intensive tasks~\cite{sprague2025to} -- and are driven more by the structural coherence of the reasoning template than by local numerical precision~\cite{wang2023towards, li2025llms}.
-However, many of these explanations are not quantifiable measures, and for those that are quantifiable, our meta-evaluation in \cref{sec:results} shows that intrinsic dimensionality offers stronger correlation and is more predictive of downstream gains in reasoning performance of the target model.
-A parallel line of work has developed various proxies for selecting high-quality reasoning chains, ranging from simple heuristics like ensemble-based agreement~\cite{wang2023selfconsistency}, to those based on reasoning length and review tokens~\cite{feng2025characterizes}, and finer-grained linguistic or information-theoretic scores~\cite{golovneva2023roscoe, prasad2023receval}.
-However, these metrics primarily serve as proxies for instance-level \emph{correctness} rather than explaining what makes a reasoning strategy effectively \emph{learnable}.
-In contrast, we show that intrinsic dimensionality -- grounded in concept of minimum description length -- provides a principled explanation: effective reasoning chains reduce the capacity required to fit the task, enabling better generalization. \paragraph{Intrinsic Dimension of Neural Networks.} In the context of deep learning, \citet{li2018measuring} and \citet{aghajanyan2021intrinsic} proposed the concept of \emph{intrinsic dimensionality}, quantifying the minimum degrees of freedom required to optimize a network for a specific objective.
+\textbf{Intrinsic Dimension of Neural Networks. } In the context of deep learning, \citet{li2018measuring} and \citet{aghajanyan2021intrinsic} proposed the concept of \emph{intrinsic dimensionality}, quantifying the minimum degrees of freedom required to optimize a network for a specific objective.
 This line of research demonstrated that large, pretrained models possess remarkably low intrinsic dimensions, which directly motivated parameter-efficient fine-tuning methods such as LoRA~\cite{hu2021lora}.
 In this work, we invert this experimental setup: rather than varying the model to study pre-training quality, we vary the LoRA rank to empirically measure the intrinsic dimension of different reasoning strategies.
 We distinguish our method from measuring the intrinsic dimension of the data manifold itself~\cite{levina2004maximum, tenenbaum2000global}.
 While the latter estimates the complexity of the training data and which scales with dataset size, we estimate the complexity of the \emph{learning objective} itself, involving both the model and the reasoning task.
 We posit that effective reasoning strategies simplify the underlying rule connecting inputs to answers, enabling the model to fit the task within a lower-dimensional subspace despite the increased length of the output.
 This notion of intrinsic dimensionality is related to the Minimum Description Length (MDL) principle~\cite{rissanen1978modeling, grunwald2007minimum, hinton1993keeping}, which frames learning as data compression.
 If accuracy is held constant, then the MDL principle suggestions that the best model is the one with the shortest description length.